julien-arino/math-of-data-science/slides/MATH2740-slides-00-course_organisation.md

 - Times are 24h
 - Units are SI

-In case you want to know, the slides in the course are (for most of them) html5 generated from `markdown` files using [marp](https://marp.app/).
-A few are pure $\LaTeX$.
+In case you want to know, some of the slides in the course are html5 generated from `markdown` files using [marp](https://marp.app/).
+Others are pure $\LaTeX$.
 All (including source code) are available on GitHub [here](https://github.com/julien-arino/math2740-of-data-science)

 ---